-Any costs proposed to an NSF project must be allowable, reasonable and directly allocable to the supported activity.
-When anticipated, the budget must identify and itemize other anticipated direct costs not included under the headings above, including materials and supplies, publication costs, computer and vendor services.
+Any costs proposed to an NSF project must be allowable, reasonable, and directly allocable to the supported activity.
+When anticipated, the budget must identify and itemize other anticipated direct costs not included under the headings above, including materials and supplies, publication costs, and computer and vendor services.
 Examples include aircraft rental, space rental at research establishments away from the proposing organization, minor building alterations, payments to human subjects, and service charges.
-Reference books and periodicals only may be included on the proposal budget if they are specifically allocable to the project being supported by NSF.